tpgmartin/machine-learning-nanodegree/capstone/capstone_proposal.md

 3rd December 2016

 ## Proposal
-_(approx. 2-3 pages)_

 ### Domain Background
-_(approx. 1-2 paragraphs)_

-In this section, provide brief details on the background information of the domain from which the project is proposed.
-Historical information relevant to the project should be included.
-It should be clear how or why a problem in the domain can or should be solved.
-Related academic research should be appropriately cited in this section, including why that research is relevant.
-Additionally, a discussion of your personal motivation for investigating a particular problem in the domain is encouraged but not required.

 My project will examine the MNIST database of handwritten digits.
 This is a very well known dataset having attracted a great deal of academic attention since its